Andrew Lincoln’s ‘Tearful’ First Statement Over Shocking ‘Walking Dead’ Exit

 “Now hear me out, please.
 I love this show.
 It means everything to me.
 I love the people that make this show.
 I promise not to cry, I’ve done enough crying onscreen.”

-The actor then noted that his relationship with the character was “far from over” and that he would always carry the machete-wielding, Stetson-wearing, zombie-slaying sheriff deputy from London, England within his heart.
+The actor then noted that his relationship with the character was “far from over” and that he would always carry the machete-wielding, Stetson-wearing, zombie-slaying sheriff deputy from London, England in his heart.

-Lincoln then went on to address the show’s loyal fans, who were notably riled up over the character of Rick’s exit.
+Lincoln then went on to address the show’s loyal fans, who were notably riled up over Rick’s exit.

 “This has always been an ensemble, and it will continue to be an ensemble.
-No one is bigger than the story, and the story this year is unbelievable,” he explained to the fans at Comic-con.
+No one is bigger than the story, and the story this year is unbelievable,” he explained to the fans at Comic-Con.

-Lincoln noted that after his final scenes are finished, his plans are to take a much-needed break and spend time with family
+Lincoln noted that after his final scenes are finished, his plans are to take a much-needed break and spend time with family.

 Vulture reported that Norman Reedus cut in right before the panel ended and asked the crowd to join him in a standing ovation for Lincoln, his co-star of eight years.